-Effective December 3, 2021, in the "Principal Risks" section of the Prospectus for the Fund, "Management Risk" is deleted and replaced with the following:
+5. In the "Principal Risks" section of the Prospectus, "Management Risk" is deleted and replaced with the following:

 Passive Investment Risk.
 There is no guarantee that the Index will create the desired exposure and the Fund is not actively managed.
 It does not seek to "beat" the Index or take temporary defensive positions when markets decline.
 Therefore, the Fund may purchase or hold securities with current or projected underperformance.